Skip to Main Content

 Election Day Ballots

-To select the required election day precinct from each local jurisdiction, a random number generator was used in the same manner that the early voting centers were selected to select the election day precincts.
-After the minimum of one precinct from each local jurisdiction was selected, the remaining 18 precincts were selected from all 24 jurisdictions.
+To select the required election day precinct from each local jurisdiction, a random number generator is used in the same manner that the early voting centers are selected to select the election day precincts.
+After the minimum of one precinct from each local jurisdiction is selected, the remaining 18 precincts are selected from all 24 jurisdictions.
+Local boards are notified of the election day precincts that day.

 Preparing for the Audit

 Preparation tasks include sorting the ballots into batches, preparing batch tally sheets for each batch, selecting audit tallying teams, setting up the audit room, and preparing audio & video equipment if the audit will be live streamed.
-Additionally, all local boards are required to public notice of the audit, which must be mailed or emailed to candidates for the contest to be audited, as well as posted on the local board’s website and in the front of the office ten days prior to the audit.
+Additionally, all local boards are required to post a public notice of the audit, which must be mailed or emailed to candidates for the contest to be audited, as well as posted on the local board’s website and in the front of the office ten days prior to the audit.

 Conducting the Audit